cossio/cossio.github.io/_posts/2018-04-30-gaussian-pdf-ops.md

 Products and quotients of Gaussian probability densities arise in multiple applications.
 For example, the expectation propagation (EP) algorithm of Thomas Minka.

-Here I collect the formulas.
+Here I collect some useful equations.

 ## Univariate